Skip to content

 Nidus — externalised reasoning for AI-assisted engineering

-The reasoning-provenance problem
+The engineering-invariant problem

 Preprint